Abbott Dimension, Mathematics Inspired by Flatland: Preliminaries.

-\begin{definition} A (not necessarily metric) space $X$ is called a {\bf continuum} if it is connected, compact, and Hausdorff.
-If $X$ is in addition not a singleton we call $X$ a nontrivial continuum. \end{definition}
+\begin{definition} By a {\bf continuum} we mean a (not necessarily metric) compact, connected, Hausdorff Space.
+In the event that such a space is a single point we call it a {\bf degenerate continuum}. \end{definition}